Donald W. Loveland

-Donald W. Loveland (born December 26, 1934, in Rochester, New York) is a professor emeritus of computer science at Duke University who specializes in artificial intelligence.
+Donald W. Loveland (born December 26, 1934) is a professor emeritus of computer science at Duke University who specializes in artificial intelligence.
 He is well known for the Davis–Putnam–Logemann–Loveland algorithm.

 Loveland graduated from Oberlin College in 1956, received a master's degree from the Massachusetts Institute of Technology in 1958 and a Ph.D. from New York University in 1964.
 He joined the Duke University Computer Science Department in 1973.
 He previously served as a faculty member in the Department of Mathematics at New York University and Carnegie Mellon University.

 He received the Herbrand Award for Distinguished Contributions to Automated Reasoning in 2001.
 He is a Fellow of the Association for Computing Machinery (2000), a Fellow of the Association of Artificial Intelligence (1993), and a Fellow of the American Association for the Advancement of Science (2019).